 1. What is the Tabakfabrik Linz?

 The big smoke: Where once 8.000 cigarettes churned out per minute and machine, creative sparks are lit.
-At present, the erstwhile tobacco plant of Austria Tabak, former Austrian tobacco monopole, emerges as an urban centre for cultural and creative industries.
+The erstwhile tobacco plant of Austria Tabak, former Austrian tobacco monopole, emerges as an urban centre for cultural and creative industries.
 In its redesign the revitalized industrial building, hub for contemporary technologies and creative industries, does not define itself as a conventional museum or venue.
 Rather, it is a workbench, stage, laboratory, rehearsal room, center for creative collaboration and ultimately, fabricating urban quarter – one of a kind.

 A persistent architectural gem

-2. What does “intermediate use” mean?
+2. What DID “intermediate use” mean?

 “Open due to renovation”

-4. Who is producing in the Tabakfabrik?
+5. Who is WORKING in the Tabakfabrik?

 The Tabakfabrik Linz is a laboratory for its pioneers, in which the contemporary principle of producing in networks and loose communication structures comes alive.
-The potential of the CCI (cultural and creative industries) is revealed remarkably by the digital sector, which merges genres as film, video, music or animation.
+The potential of the CCI (cultural and creative industries) is revealed remarkably by the digital sector, which merges genres like film, video, music or animation.

-Among the pioneers of Tabakfabrik are:
+Among the pioneers of the Tabakfabrik are:

 - Ars Electronica Solutions: media lab and business division of Ars Electronica Linz GmbH